LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 Changes from previous versions
 ==============================

-Changes in v5.5.1
+Changes in v5.6.0
 -----------------

-The functions :c:func:`ARKStepReInit`, :c:func:`ERKStepReInit`, and
-:c:func:`MRIStepReInit` have been updated to clear an existing stop time on reinitialization.
-Any codes relying on an unreached stop time persisting after reinitialization will need to reset the stop time before advancing the solution.
-Similarly the functions :c:func:`ARKStepReset`, :c:func:`ERKStepReset`, and
+Added the functions :c:func:`ARKStepUnsetStopTime`, :c:func:`ERKStepUnsetStopTime`, and :c:func:`MRIStepUnsetStopTime` to disable a previously set stop time.
-:c:func:`MRIStepReset`, have been updated to clear an existing stop time if the reset time is past the stop time in the current integration direction.

 Fixed compilation errors in some SYCL examples when using the ``icx`` compiler.